 I’m the author of the Rescue Dog Romance series.
-The first book, Sit, Stay, Fall in Love, is available for pre-order for Kindle here.
+The first book, Sit, Stay, Fall in Love, will be available for pre-order soon.

 Please subscribe to my newsletter for occasional news from me, including release dates for other versions of the book and for future books–and information about contests and giveaways.